-Since Vatican II the usual way to become Catholic is through the Rite of Christian Initiation of Adults (RCIA).
-Through this process persons who have not been part of any Church are welcomed through Baptism, Eucharist and Confirmation.
+The usual way for an adult to become Catholic is through the Rite of Christian Initiation of Adults (RCIA).
+Through this process people who have not been part of any Church are welcomed through Baptism, Eucharist and Confirmation.
 Those who have been Baptized in another Christian Church are invited to profess faith in the Catholic Church and celebrate Eucharist and Confirmation.
-For more information visit the parish office or call 588-1433.
+For more information visit the parish office or call 563-588-1433.

 The human body holds special significance for the Christian.